 Seven days later he sent the dove again, but this time it brought back an olive branch.
 Another week later Noah sent out that dove again, but it never returned.
 This told Noah that it was time to leave the ark since there was proof of vegetation and dry ground.

 Noah and his children released the animals from the ark.
-When they exited the ark they built an alter to the Lord (Genesis 8:20).
+When they exited the ark they built an altar to the Lord (Genesis 8:20).

 The Rainbow – Genesis 9:8-17